Puppo/hashnode-buckup/clb1zoga600m0q0nv5ld0713y.md

-# Be awerness in your codebase with Nx
+# Be aware of your codebase with Nx

 ## Preface